hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

 Note: Master Secret is an item of Private Data used by a Prover to guarantee that a claim uniquely applies to them.
 The Master Secret is an input that combine data from multiple Claims in order to prove that the Claims have a common subject (the Prover).
 A Master Secret should be known only to the Prover.
+Alice creates Master Secret in her wallet by calling `anoncreds.prover_create_master_secret`.
 ```python
   alice_master_secret = 'alice_master_secret'
   await anoncreds.prover_create_master_secret(alice_wallet, alice_master_secret_name)